apigee/apigee-proxy-coverage/README.md

 +  `PostFlow` tag
 +  `FaultRules` tag

-Apigee Edge allows multiple of the above tags, though the behaviour in certain cases is un-documented and not supported for instrumentation.
+Apigee allows multiple of the above tags, though the behaviour in certain cases is un-documented and not supported for instrumentation.

+The tool does not instrument the sharedflows that are called within the proxy

 Internals
 ------------